otto-de/api-guidelines/content/guidelines/040_EVENT-GUIDELINES/010_Concepts/index.md

 # Concepts

 This section explains various event-related concepts in detail as used in the context of the event guidelines.
 These concepts constitute the foundation of the event guidelines.
+The [glossary](/support/glossary/a-d) contains further information on the terms and concepts used here.

 Currently, the guidelines for asynchronous APIs only focus on event APIs as those are hard to implement using REST-APIs.
 Rules for command-based asynchronous APIs will be added later on.